Teero29/HomeAutomationPrototype/README.md

 Tutorial 2: Emulating a Raspberry Pi on your computer and using it to do various tasks

 There are multiple solutions to emulating a Rapberry Pi on a computer.
-We will use two different methods: a prepared QEMU file and Virtual Box.
+In this tutorial, we will use two different methods: a prepared QEMU file and Virtual Box.

 # 1. Installing QEMU
 - Download the file from the following link: https://sourceforge.net/projects/rpiqemuwindows/